jeffbski/redux-logic/README.md

     failType: FETCH_POLLS_FAILED, // dispatch this failed action type },

+  // Omitting dispatch from the signature below makes the default for
-  // dispatchReturn option allows you to simply return obj, promise, obs
+  // dispatchReturn true allowing you to simply return obj, promise, obs
   // not needing to use dispatch directly process({ getState, action }) {
     return axios.get('https://survey.codewinds.com/polls')